lead generation

 A high-converting CTA is:

-Visible: Use bold, contrasting colors that make the CTA stand out from the rest of the page.
+Visible: Use bold, contrasting colours that make the CTA stand out from the rest of the page.

 Specific: Instead of generic CTAs like “Submit” or “Click Here,”